 Since reasoned discussion of politics and religion rarely seems possible on the internet, please do not start such discussions here.
 We've allowed it in the past, but such threads just fall apart quickly and everyone ultimately gets pissed off at one another.
-In addition to forum threads, please also do not add political/religious remarks to your signature (if you have one), and do not use Status updates to espouse your political and/or religious views.
-Any such posts/signatures/status updates will be subject to removal without warning.
+In addition to forum threads, please also do not add political/religious remarks or images to your signature (if you have one), your profile, and/or your profile photo.
+Also, do not use Status updates to espouse your political and/or religious views.
+Any such posts/profile/signature/status updates will be subject to removal without warning.
 Continued refusal to abide by this policy may result in a permanent ban from the forum.

 Spamming is not permitted.
 Spamming comes in several flavors, including:

 1) Posting commercial messages to the forum, where the product or service being advertised has no relevance to the forum they are being posted in.

 2) Repeatedly posting the same message in multiple forums in an attempt to get "wider exposure".
 We will delete any duplicate threads of this nature, so please don't waste our time by doing this.